buildpacks/spec/platform.md

 - All `run-image.mirrors`:
   - SHOULD reference an image with ID identical to that of `run-image.image`
 - `run-image.image` and `run-image.mirrors.[]` SHOULD each refer to a unique registry
+- `build-image.mixins` MUST contain mixin names for each mixin applied to the build image

 ### Labels